openlawteam/docs/docs/api-client/README.md

 ---
 meta:
   - name: description
     content: The OpenLaw REST API is an interface in the OpenLaw protocol for querying, saving, and changing data in an OpenLaw instance.
+The class APIClient library in APIClient.js serves as a convenient wrapper to the REST API and can be used for many of the method calls.
 ---

 # REST API and APIClient